WomenWhoCode/WWCode-London/resources/mock-interviews/README.md

   - Send a 30 mins meeting invite for the interview

 - Secondary
-  - Agree the date-time and preferred meeting tool (zoom, google meet, webex, MS teams, etc) with the candidate
+  - Agree on the date-time and preferred meeting tool (zoom, google meet, webex, MS teams, etc) with the candidate
   - Accept the meeting invite sent by the candidate

 ### Preparation Stage